Last Updated May 2017

 In the event of a disruption during the Examination Sitting (for example, a fire alarm), instructions will be projected on a screen at the front of the Testing Area room or provided orally.
 The Law Society may stop the timer to make any necessary announcements.
 Minor interruptions will not result in the timer being stopped.

-Candidates must ensure they are available between 7:00 AM and 7:00 PM on the day of each Examination Sitting, in order to accommodate any unforeseen circumstances resulting from disruptions or emergencies that may necessitate the time specified for the Examination Sitting to be extended or altered.
+Candidates must ensure they are available until 7:00 PM on the day of each Examination Sitting for which they are registered, in order to accommodate any unforeseen circumstances resulting from disruptions or emergencies that may necessitate the time specified for the Examination Sitting to be extended or altered.

 Back to Top